 Cannabis Infographics

-Here's some infographics we hope you'll like.
+Here's some cannabis infographics we hope you'll like.
 Feel free to capture and share them for personal use.
-We started dating new stuff so you can see it first.

-We think these infographics cover some of the most important concepts patients and consumers need to understand about cannabis & hemp products.
+We think these infographics cover some of the more important concepts patients and consumers need to understand about cannabis and hemp products.
 We firmly believe more knowledge means more control, and better outcomes.

 If you like stuff to put in your pocket or purse, we've got a small printed pocket guide.
 We send a few to anyone who takes our anonymous "What Works Best" survey - FREE.
-It only takes about 3 minutes and we always publish the results on this site.
+It only takes about 3 minutes and we always publish the results on this site for free to everyone.

 ad: